JamesIves/discord-wow-armory-bot/README.md

 Q: Why don't you show this raid?
 A: I aim to support the most recent raids in the current expansion.
 Because Discord has a character limit I will start trimming the oldest raid in the current expansion if necessary.

+Q: What expansion does this bot currently support?
+A: Battle for Azeroth.
 ```

 ## Issues, Feedback and Feature Requests